|British Sky Tours||

 How do we work out the cost of your tour?

-For a sky tour we need a car with a chauffeur to bring you to the airfield, an aircraft with your sky guide, after landing another car with our French guide for the ground tour, plus the aircraft and that original chauffeur car to take you home afterwards - these ingredients are required for one passenger or eight.
+For a sky tour we need a car with a chauffeur to bring you to the airfield, an aircraft with your sky guide.
+After landing in Normandy we need another car with your guide for the ground tour.
+Afterwards we board the aircraft and upon landing back in England, your original chauffeur and car take you back to your hotel.
+These arrangements are required for one passenger or eight.

 Our sky guide explains the D Day sites as you fly over each one.

 Many families take our tours while visiting London.
 Our chauffeur, John, removes all the hassle from reaching an airport early in the morning and driving into a huge and busy city in the evening.
 North American families are welcome to ask John to meet them upon arrival in Britain.
 We put you in direct contact - may we stress that we and John have no financial connection whatsoever - you make the arrangements together.
-We are not involved unless you wish.
-John is a great chauffeur with very comfortable cars for up to six people with luggage.
+We just reckon he's not just the best but exceptional.
+Other than putting you in touch, we are not involved unless you wish.
+John is a great chauffeur with very comfortable cars for people with luggage.

 Occasionally residents of Britain and visitors from Europe, indeed North Americans living over here, prefer to drive to and from the airfield in their own cars.
 This drops the cost of your tour because we no longer need send John to pick you up.